GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 * Use `autocomplete="current-password"` for a signin password input.
 * Provide **Show password** functionality.
 * Use **aria-label** and **aria-describedby** for password input.
-* Don't double up email or password inputs.
+* Don't double up email  inputs.
 * Design forms so the mobile keyboard doesn't obscure inputs or buttons.
 * Ensure forms are usable on mobile: legible text, inputs and buttons large enough to work as touch targets.
 * Display links to your Terms of Service and privacy policy documents.
 * Include branding (logo and name) on your signup and signin form pages.
 * Build page analytics, interaction analytics and user-centric performance measurement into your signup and signin flow.
+* Test across browsers and devices: form behaviour varies significantly across platforms.

 {% Aside %}